We Will Rock You: Music

+We Will Rock You - fast version

 Queen also performed an alternative version of "We Will Rock You" known as the "fast version", featuring a faster-feeling tempo and a full band arrangement.
 The band would frequently use this version to open their live sets in the late 1970s and early 1980s, as heard on the albums Live Killers (1979), Queen on Fire - Live at the Bowl (2004), Queen Rock Montreal (2007), and the expanded edition of News of the World (2011).

-A studio recording of this version is also known to exist, recorded for John Peel's show on BBC Radio 1 in 1977.
-It is part of a longer cut that starts with the original version.
-In 2002, the fast version was officially released on a promo single distributed by the tabloid The Sun.
-The "fast" BBC studio version can also be found on The Best of King Biscuit Live Volume 4.
-Between the two versions, there is a brief cut of Roger Taylor quoting Hermann Hesse's novel Siddhartha, used in a BBC Radio documentary.
+A studio version was made for John Peel's BBC Radio 1 show at the Maida Vale Studios on 28 October 1977 and first broadcast soon after on 14 November.
+It includes a separate section that begins with an abridged session version of the original comprising the first verse, chorus and guitar outro - this part has become known as We Will Rock You (slow).
+Between the two parts there is a brief reading of Hermann Hesse's novel Siddhartha, used in a BBC Radio documentary.
+This audio was found on the BBC tapes being reused to record the session and was retained by the band.

+This full BBC session version of We Will Rock You was broadcast on Alan Freeman's Final Saturday Rock Show on Radio 1 on 26 August 1978, has also been played on Radio 1's The Friday Rock Show and more recently on Johnie Walker's Sounds Of The Seventies and Vernon Kay's weekday morning show, both on BBC Radio 2.

 The fast version is also used as the curtain call music for the musical of the same title, after the finale, which is a pairing of the original "We Will Rock You" and "We Are the Champions".
+In 2002, the fast version was officially released on a promo single distributed by the tabloid The Sun, and can also be found on The Best of King Biscuit Live Volume 4, and In The Mirror - The Lost BBC Sessions.

 Music video

-The music video for "We Will Rock You" was filmed in 1977 at the back garden of Roger Taylor's mansion.
+The music video for "We Will Rock You" was filmed in 1978 at the back garden of Roger Taylor's mansion.
 It sees the band lip synching the song, hand clapping with gloves and foot stomping on a frozen ground.
 In an interview with Billboard, Taylor spoke on filming the video: